robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 1. Go to the [Amazon Macie](https://mt.us-west-2.macie.aws.amazon.com/) console.
 2. Look through the latest alerts.

     > You should see a critical alert that says **S3 Bucket IAM policy grants global read rights**.

     Next lets verify what sort of sensitve data exists in that bucket.

 3. Click **Dashboard** in the left navigation.
 You should see the following data classifications:
     ![Macie Classification](../images/03-macie-data.png)

     > You can slide the risk slider to filter data classifications based on risk levels.

-4. Click the icon under **Critical Assets** for “S3 Objects by PII”

-    > Is there any PII in your bucket?

-Now you know all of your PII should be encrypted, but what if the attacker removed that encryption?
-Rather than checking each file in S3, you can create a Macie alert to validate if encryption has been disabled.
+4. Above the risk slider, click the **S3 Public Objects and Buckets** icon.
+5. Click the magnifying glass for the bucket listed.
+6. Verify that all the data is encrypted.

+    > Look for the **Object Encryption** field.

+At this point you have identified that there is high risk data in your bucket and certain objects in your bucket are not encrypted.
+When you first configured the environment you enabled default encryption for the bucket so this could be an indicator that some one has disabled it.

+Since you are already in the Macie service, create a new Basic Alert that will alert you in the future if default encryption is disabled on any of your buckets.

-5. Click on **Settings** in the left navigation and then **Basic Alerts**.
+7. Click on **Settings** in the left navigation and then **Basic Alerts**.
-6. Click on **Add New**
+8. Click on **Add New**
-7. Create an alert with the following parameters:
+9. Create an alert with the following parameters:
     * **Alert title**: *Encryption Removed*
     * **Description**: *Evidence of encryption being removed from a bucket*
     * **Category**: *Data Compliance*